altruios/namshubettulpa/public/namshubettuple/the-plan.md

 "F::So was it her or wasn't it?"
 "U::It felt like her"
-~Kent watched two men hurriedly run toward the intersection he was at~ *He got up and walked a short distance behind them* ~Close enough to hear~
+~Kent watched two men hurriedly run toward the intersection he was at~ 'K::That fucker, Felix.'
+*He got up and walked a short distance behind them* ~Close enough to hear~
-"U::Her lab is across town"
+"U::Her lab is across the city"
-"F::Undernet is right here, that's where they're at Ozmind" *Kent ducked between two parked cars*
-'are they going to meet?'
+"F::Undernet is right here, that's where they're at, Ozmind" 'K::Are they going to meet?'
 "F::We should head to the lab if it's empty"
 "U::Empty of Alice, maybe more, but by now - we can't be sure" ~They walked toward the alley he came out of~
-*Kent stopped at the entrance for the alley and looked in* ~Felix was leaned against the wall, and the other one was opening the door~ *The door opened and that shaven man was in the hallway* ~Kent could hear words that weren't words~
+*Kent stopped at the entrance for the alley and looked in* ~Felix was leaned against the wall, and the other one was opening the door~ *Kent ducked between two parked cars*
+~He had a good view~
+*The door opened and that shaven man was in the hallway* ~Kent could hear words that weren't words~
 *The man at the door crumpled*